 - 4 or more persons - $195.00 each (Save $30.00 each)

 Note: You can use the discounted rate to suit your own group particularly when there is a mixture of Adults and Children.
 For example, we regularly have families book in, so a family of 2 Adults and 2 Children (12-16 years) would pay $820.00 but as there are 4 persons they can claim the 4 or more person rate and save an additional $40.00 by paying only the $195 each rate. ($780.00 in total not $820.00)

-We have also developed some easy to use websites that assist in understanding the rules and regulations.
+When enrollment is completed we provide candidates with access to our websites which we have developed that assist greatly in understanding the rules and regulations.
 These websites have contributed greatly to our acheivement of a very high percentage of candidates obtaining their licence on the 1st attempt.
 Something we are very proud of!

 The NSW Maritime Personal Watercraft (PWC) Licence, which is commonly known as a Jetski Licence, is a seperate licence to the NSW Maritime General Boat Licence.